6one2/DisasterResponsePipeline_Figure8/README.md

 2. A grid search tests first a RandomForest Classifier and then a AdaBoost Classifier with different parameters.

-Other classifiers have been tested (LogisticResgression or Multi...) but the RandomForest always provided the best score.
+Other classifiers have been tested (LogisticResgression or MultinomialNB...) but the RandomForest always provided the best score.
+We decided to run `train_classifiers.py` with only `params2` in `GridsearchCV()` for speed but change to `params1` for full grid search.

 > Better score with other classifiers might be achieved by cleaning the data more aggressively: the categories with very little information (very small amount of some class like in _"ChildAlone"_) could be removed from the dataset.

 ## __Running the App__